Shuunen/stack/README.md

 ## Todos

 - [ ] add tests to this repo
+- [ ] use chokidar in the dev task
 - [ ] add repo-check to `stack lint`
 - [ ] add `stack update` -> `npm-check-updates -u`